lucasrodes/whatstk/README.md

 ## F.A.Q.

-**_How do I obtain the log of my chat_**
+**_How do I obtain the log of my chat?_**

 Email the chat of your whatsapp group using your phone.
-To do so, got to the group conversation, click the three dots (up-right) and select More.
+To do so, go to the group conversation, click the three dots (up-right) and select More.
 Finally, click on Email chat.
+More information can be found [here](https://www.whatsapp.com/faq/en/s60/21055276)

 **_How do I setup a virtual environment?_**